Valuative invariants for large classes of matroids: Preliminaries

 \begin{lemma} Let $\M$ be a matroid on $E$.
 The subset $F\subseteq E$ is a cyclic flat of the matroid $\M$ if and only if its complement $E\smallsetminus F$ is a cyclic flat of the dual matroid $\M^*$. \end{lemma}

-In \cite{brylawski} Brylawski noticed that the ground set, the cyclic flats and their ranks are sufficient to determine the whole matroid.
+The data given by the ground set plus all the cyclic flats with their ranks suffice to determine the whole matroid.
 Sims \cite{sims:1980} and, independently, Bonin and De Mier \cite{bonin-demier-cyclic}, proved that this information provides indeed another cryptomorphic characterization of matroids.
-If one intersects the lattice of flats with the lattice of cyclic sets, the resulting poset is again a lattice, called the \emph{lattice of cyclic flats}.
+Let us recall the defining properties of the \emph{lattice of cyclic flats}.

-\begin{teo}[{\cite[Theorem 3.2]{bonin-demier-cyclic}}] Let $\mathcal{Z}$ be a collection of subsets of a set $E$ and let $\rk:\mathcal{Z}\to \mathbb{Z}_{\geq 0}$.
-Then $\mathcal{Z}$ is the collection of cyclic flats of a matroid $\M$ on the ground set $E$ and the function $\rk$ is the restriction of the rank function of $\M$ to $\mathcal{Z}$ if and only if \begin{enumerate} \item[\normalfont(Z0)] $\mathcal{Z}$ is a lattice under inclusion. \item[\normalfont(Z1)] $\rk(0_{\mathcal{Z}}) = 0$ where $0_{\mathcal{Z}}$ is the bottom element of the lattice $\mathcal{Z}$. \item[\normalfont(Z2)] $0 < \rk(Y) - \rk(X) < |Y\smallsetminus X|$ for all sets $X,Y\in\mathcal{Z}$ such that $X\subsetneq Y$. \item[\normalfont(Z3)] For all sets $X,Y$ in $\mathcal{Z}$,
+\begin{teo}[{\cite[Theorem~3.2]{bonin-demier-cyclic}}] Let $\mathscr{Z}$ be a collection of subsets of a set $E$ and let $\rk:\mathscr{Z}\to \mathbb{Z}_{\geq 0}$.
+Then $\mathscr{Z}$ is the collection of cyclic flats of a matroid $\M$ on the ground set $E$ and the function $\rk$ is the restriction of the rank function of $\M$ to $\mathscr{Z}$ if and only if \begin{enumerate} \item[\normalfont(Z0)] $\mathscr{Z}$ is a lattice under inclusion. \item[\normalfont(Z1)] $\rk(0_{\mathscr{Z}}) = 0$ where $0_{\mathscr{Z}}$ is the bottom element of the lattice $\mathscr{Z}$. \item[\normalfont(Z2)] $0 < \rk(Y) - \rk(X) < |Y\smallsetminus X|$ for all sets $X,Y\in\mathscr{Z}$ such that $X\subsetneq Y$. \item[\normalfont(Z3)] For all sets $X,Y$ in $\mathscr{Z}$,

 \end{enumerate} \end{teo}